Hurting in Windsor: How a viral police pepper-spray incident has illuminated racial tensions in a small Virginia town

 Now Willis, who is White, found himself having to deflect questions about whether his seven-member police department was racist and whether the town would take any further action.
 A lawsuit is pending, he explained.
 The council was meeting later in private with its lawyer.

 Does he believe his town has a problem with systemic racism?
 “No, I don’t think so,” he said.
-Willis, a software consultant, grew up in town, spent 30 years away and has been back for 14 years.
+Willis, a software consultant, grew up in the town, spent 30 years away and has been back for 14 years.

 “There are a lot of good people in Windsor,” he said.
 “As I see the many emails about people characterizing Windsor as this, that or the other — all in negative terms — I’d love to invite them over to my house next week, when the azaleas are in full bloom, and let them recognize a different aspect of Windsor than the impression they might be getting.”